 GLAAD wanted to know more about my experiences working as a policy analyst for the notoriously anti-LGBT political organization Family Research Council founded by Focus on the Family’s Dr. James Dobson.
 GLAAD also wanted to hear stories about my time as director of women’s ministry for the now-defunct Exodus International, the well-known organization established to change people from gay to straight.

 I answered all their questions with deep consideration and candor.
-I saw this interview as my one chance to reveal the heart of my experiences to the world, and allow them to peak behind the curtain at the inner workings of the Christian political right and its motivations.
+I saw this interview as my one chance to reveal the heart of my experiences to the world and allow them to peek behind the curtain at the inner workings of the Christian political right and its motivations.

 The day the interview was published, I received a message on Facebook from a woman I had never met.
 The message read: “YOU LIVE IN RENO?
 So do I. I would love to meet you.
 I hike in Thomas Creek Canyon every day.
 Let me know.
 Kathy Baldock.”